irisyidi/kickstarter-analysis-/README.md

 - What can you conclude about the Outcomes based on Goals?

-#### There is hihger percentage of success if the play projects with the goals of 0-19999 and 35000-44999 are selected.
+#### There is higher percentage of success if the play projects with the goals of 0-19999 and 35000-44999 are selected.

 - What are some limitations of this dataset?